Now Available: Notion-like editor templateNotion-style editor for Tiptap Cloud

 Install dependencies

-Now that we have a standard boilerplate set up we can get started on getting Tiptap up and running!
-For this we will need to install three packages: @tiptap/react, @tiptap/pm and @tiptap/starter-kit which includes all the extensions you need to get started quickly.
+Now that we have a standard boilerplate set up, we can get Tiptap up and running!
+For this, we will need to install three packages: @tiptap/react, @tiptap/pm, and @tiptap/starter-kit, which includes all the extensions you need to get started quickly.

 npm install @tiptap/react @tiptap/pm @tiptap/starter-kit

-If you followed step 1 and 2, you can now start your project with npm run dev, and open http://localhost:3000/ in your favorite browser.
-This might be different, if you’re working with an existing project.
+If you followed steps 1 and 2, you can now start your project with npm run dev and open http://localhost:3000/ in your favorite browser.
+This might be different if you're working with an existing project.

 Integrate Tiptap

-To actually start using Tiptap, you’ll need to add a new component to your app.
-To do this, first create a directory called components/.
+To start using Tiptap, you'll need to add a new component to your app.
+To do so, first create a directory called components/.
 Now it's time to create our component which we'll call Tiptap.
-To do this put the following example code in components/Tiptap.jsx.
+To do this, add the following example code in components/Tiptap.jsx.

 'use client'